bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 ### Accessibility
-The `<b-pagination>` component provides many features to support assistive technology users, including `aria-label`, `aria-posinset` and `aria-setsize`.
-The attributes are automatically applied, and can be customized.
+The `<b-pagination>` component provides many features to support assistive technology users, such as `aria-` attributes and keyboard navigation.

+#### `aria-controls`:
-When pagination is controling another component on the page (such as `<b-table>`), add the `aria-controls="<element-id>"` attribute to `<b-pagination>` and set its value to the `id` of the controlled element.
+Whan pagination is controling anohter component on the page (such as `<b-table>`), set the `aria-controls` prop to the `id` of the element it is controling.
 This will help non-sighted users know what component is being updated/controlled.

 #### ARIA labels:
 `<b-pagination>` provides various `*-label-*` props which are used to set the `aria-label`